Examples of Possible Required Documentation

 •Documentation of emergency incident preventing payment of household necessities (i.e. notice of job loss; police report; repair estimates; deed, title or registration, etc.).

-•Financial impact of situation (i.e. paystubs; repair receipts, etc.).
+•Financial impact of situation (i.e. paycheck stubs; repair receipts, etc.).

 •Bill you need this charity to pay for you (Lease agreement; mortgage statement; utility bills; repair estimate/contract).

-•Financial impact of situation (i.e. paystubs, receipts, etc.).
+•Financial impact of situation (i.e. paycheck stubs, receipts, etc.).

 •Bill you need this charity to pay for you (Lease agreement; mortgage statement; utility bills; expanded medical bill).

 Please Note: Your employer’s program may not include all of the above categories of assistance.
-Please refer to your employer’s application for specific information regarding eligible categories of assistance and immediate family definition.
+Please refer to your employer’s program guidelines for specific information regarding eligible categories of assistance and immediate family definition.
 Feedback from the Review Committee and additional documentation requests will be emailed to you.

 Examples of Expenses that Cannot be Considered

-Please note the following types of expenses will not be considered for assistance:
+Please note the following types of expenses will not be considered for assistance from TCF: